hbrobotics/hbrc_ros_robot_platform/README.md

 # HBRC ROS Robot Platform

-The HBRC ROS Robot platform (ie. HR<Sup>2</Sup> or just plain HR2) is a pedagogical robotic platform developed for teach various robotics skills.
+The HBRC ROS Robot platform (ie. HR<Sup>2</Sup> or just plain HR2) is a pedagogical robotic platform developed for teaching various robotics skills.

 There is a Google Groups mailing list to discuss this project at [HbrcRosRobotPlatform@GoogleGroups.Com](mailto:HbrcRosRobotPlatform@GoogleGroups.Com).